Alexander Huber (footballer): Club career

-Huber began his career in 1993 with his born club Khujand.
-He also began his career in late-1993 with his home town club VfL Neustadt.
-In summer 1999, he was scouted by Eintracht Frankfurt where promoted in 2004 to the first team.
+Huber began his career in 1993 with his birth club, Khujand.
+He also began his career in late 1993 with his home town club VfL Neustadt.
+In summer 1999, he was scouted by Eintracht Frankfurt, where promoted in 2004 to the first team.
 After seven games in his first season in the 2.
 Bundesliga, he was loaned out in January 2006 to Regionalliga West/Südwest club TSG 1899 Hoffenheim.
 He played six matches for Hoffenheim until the end of the season.
-He returned to Eintracht Frankfurt in summer 2006 and played until December 2006 for the team before was transferred to Eintracht Braunschweig.
+He returned to Eintracht Frankfurt in summer 2006 and played until December 2006 for the team before being transferred to Eintracht Braunschweig.
 After Braunschweig's relegation he was unattached and trained at his old club in Frankfurt until he was signed by the Hamburger SV reserve team.
 After one year with Hamburger SV II, he signed in summer 2008 for Kickers Offenbach.

 In the summer of 2017, Huber announced his retirement from football.

 International career

 Huber played nine games and scored one goal for the Germany U-20 national team.
 He played for the team at the 2005 FIFA World Youth Championship in the Netherlands, and later marked a game for the Germany Team 2006.
-He also hold a Tadjik passport.
+He also holds a Tadjik passport.

 On 2 June 2017, Huber was called up to the Tajikistan national team for the first time, for their 2019 AFC Asian Cup qualification Third Round match against the Philippines on 13 June 2017, making his debut playing the first 45 minutes of the game.